jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

-And the `BootGeodeLookAsideCachingApplication` class annotated with `@SpringBootApplication`, you have everything you need to begin using Spring’s *Cache Abstraction* in your application with VMware GemFire as the caching provider.
+And the `BootGeodeLookAsideCachingApplication` class annotated with `@SpringBootApplication`, you have everything you need to begin using Spring’s *Cache Abstraction* in your application with [vmware-gemfire-name] as the caching provider.

 As an application developer, all you need do is focus on where in your